ptruman/diab/README.md

 As mentioned, this is quite specific - but is designed to keep as much of 'your' device traffic as secure as can be.

 The assumption is that you already (or want to):
-- Run your own Linux server at home
+- Run or host your own Linux server
 - Run Docker on said server
 - Have an internet connection with a unique (static or dynamic) external IP address
-- Have a home router with port forwarding capabilities
+- Have a router with port forwarding capabilities
-- Run your own local DNS service/filtering (i.e. piHole)
+- Run your own DNS service/filtering (i.e. piHole)
 -- You don't want devices/browsers going to "other" DNS providers -- You may already have piHole (or other DNS tool) configured to securely talk to another DNS service, i.e. OpenDNS via DNSCrypt
-- Run your own VPN (i.e. WireGuard) to secure your mobile device traffic - and get piHole cover when roaming -- You want to use the "Always-On" and "Block connections without VPN" options on your mobile
+- Run your own VPN (i.e. WireGuard) to secure your mobile device traffic (which means access to your piHole server when roaming!)
+-- You want to use the "Always-On" and "Block connections without VPN" options on your mobile
 - *Don't* want to operate a "public" facing DNS service, that you need to connect to your VPN....
 - *Don't* want a mobile device to report "No internet connection" when using restricted DNS